-Why Plants are Green in Color
+Why are Leaves Green in Color

 The sunlight that reaches Earth is high in red photons and low in blue photons, which have the maximum energy in the spectrum.
 Greenlight photons are in an energetic intermediate position.
 These photons are likewise in short supply in the sunshine.

 Most plants have chloroplasts, which contain the chlorophyll molecule responsible for catching light photons for photosynthesis and giving plants their green color.
 These pigments absorb the solar spectrum’s most abundant light, red, and most energetic blue while reflecting green light.
 This is why plant are green and not a different color.